How Much Is a Gold Bar Worth?

 Here at Gainesville Coins, we list the up-to-the-moment gold price per troy ounce.
 This is one of the most common measurement units for buying, selling, and trading gold.
 The value of your particular gold bars can be extrapolated from the current gold price per ounce.
 Simply divide or multiply as necessary to arrive at the weight and fineness of your ingots.

-Bear in mind that profit margins in the bullion industry are typically very thin.
+Bear in mind that profit margins in the gold bullion industry are typically very thin.
 That's particularly true when it comes to trading gold bars.
 For this reason, many gold dealers and bullion brokers may pay a tiny percentage less than the actual spot price of your gold bar.
 This is more or less an industry-standard practice.
 It's how gold dealers are also able to sell you gold bars at or only just above their spot price.

 Beyond the price of your gold bar based solely on its spot value, there is sometimes an extra premium assessed for gold bars depending on its refiner.
 Gold bars that have been refined or manufactured from a lesser-known refinery may not sell for as much as one from a well-known company.
 This is important to consider when determining what types of gold bars to buy.
 As with buying appliances, healthcare products, and cars, a brand name can and does matter!